aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation) class.
 1. Obtain a slide's reference by its index.
-1. Add a chart with default data based on your preferred type (in the example below, we used `ChartType.ClusteredColumn`).
+1. Add a chart with default data based on your preferred type (in the example below, we used `ChartType::ClusteredColumn`).
 1. Access the chart series and set the fill color to Automatic.
 1. Save the presentation to a PPTX file.